1970s

 Linda with “Pretty Boy”.
 Our first apartment, 1978.

-Xmas 1978
+Christmas 1978

 First Christmas together, 1978.

-Linda Started working for Walt Disney Imagineering, then called WED, in January 1979.
+Linda started working for Walt Disney Imagineering, then called WED, in January 1979.
 Not a computer in sight.

 Her offer letter.
 Wow, $300 a week, same as my starting salary.